sophal1983/xpx-vue-native-tutorial/README.md

 How to Access Developer Options and Enable USB Debugging on Android. [https://www.howtogeek.com/129728/how-to-access-the-developer-options-menu-and-enable-usb-debugging-on-android-4.2/](https://www.howtogeek.com/129728/how-to-access-the-developer-options-menu-and-enable-usb-debugging-on-android-4.2/)

 b.
 Connect PC to Phone with USB cable, select “File transfer”.
----

 c.
-At Terminal, type “adb devices” tocheck Phone is hock to PC via USB cable:
+At Terminal, type “adb devices” to check Phone is hocked to PC via USB cable:&nbsp;
- >adb devices
+ >adb devices&nbsp;
- List of devices attached
+ List of devices attached&nbsp;
- 8UE5T18205002780 device
+ 8UE5T18205002780 device &nbsp;
-(Your UUID will be different)
+(Your UUID will be different)&nbsp;
----

 d.
 To run Apk on phone: npm run android
 ```